A test for directional-linear independence, with applications to wildfire orientation and size: A test for directional-linear independence

-As a conclusion, both $T_n^\mathrm{LCV}$ and $T_n^\mathrm{BLCV}$ tests show a competitive behavior in all the simulation models, sample sizes and dimensions considered, being only outperformed by $R_n^2$ in models M1 and M3.
+In conclusion, both $T_n^\mathrm{LCV}$ and $T_n^\mathrm{BLCV}$ tests show a competitive behavior in all the simulation models, sample sizes and dimensions considered, only being outperformed by $R_n^2$ in M1 and M3.
 Nevertheless, for those models, the rejection rates of both tests are in general close to the ones of $R_n^2$.
-The test $T_n^\mathrm{BLCV}$ corrects the over rejection of $T_n^\mathrm{LCV}$ in certain simulation models, without a significative loss in power but at expenses of a high computational cost. $T_n^{boot}$ shows an unsatisfactory performance due to the marginal choice of the pilot bandwidths.
+The test $T_n^\mathrm{BLCV}$ corrects the over rejection of $T_n^\mathrm{LCV}$ in certain simulation models, without a significant loss in power but at the expense of a high computational cost.
 Finally, the classical tests $R_n^2$, $U_n$ and $\lambda_{4n}^*$ presented critical problems on detecting second order and some first order deviations from the independence.
-For all those reasons, the final recommendation is to use preferably the test $T_n^\mathrm{BLCV}$ for inference on directional--linear independence and $T_n^\mathrm{LCV}$ for a less computing intensive exploratory analysis. \\
+For all those reasons, the final recommendation is to preferably use the test $T_n^\mathrm{BLCV}$ for inference on directional-linear independence and $T_n^\mathrm{LCV}$ for a\nopagebreak[4] less computing intensive exploratory analysis.